Esri/esri-leaflet/site/source/pages/api-reference/request.md

 ---
+title: Request
 layout: documentation.hbs
 ---

-# Request
+# L.esri.Request

 Generic methods for GET and POST requests to ArcGIS Online or ArcGIS Server resources.
+These methods will handle serializing the input parameters and the parsing of the response into a response and error property similar to Node JS.

+GET requests will be made with `XMLHttpRequest` (via CORS) if the browser supports it and will fallback to JSONP.
+POST requests will always me made with `XMLHttpRequest` (via CORS) but the [ArcGIS API for JavaScript proxies](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) and the [ArcGIS Resoruce Proxies](https://github.com/Esri/resource-proxy) are support via [`L.esri.Services.Service`]({{assets}}api-reference/services/service.html).

-### `L.esri.get(url, params, callback)`
+### L.esri.get(url, params, callback)

+Execute a GET request via `XMLHttpRequest' (via CORS) or JSON depending on what is available in the browser.

+**Note**: ArcGIS server before 10.1 does not have CORS support enabled by default.
+You can either enable CORSon your server or tell Esri Leafelt to always use JSONP requests with `L.esri.get = L.esri.Request.get.JSONP;` After you load Esri leaflet but befor your own scripts.

 #### Params